ibm-cloud-docs/BlockStorage/managing-block-storage.md

 {: support}
 {: ui}

-You can view the LUNs, which a host has access to, including information that is needed to make a connection – LUN Name, Storage type, Target address, capacity and location:
+You can view the volumes, which a host has access to, including information that is needed to make a connection – LUN Name, Storage type, Target address, capacity, and location:

 1. Click **Devices** > **Device List** in the [{{site.data.keyword.cloud}} console](/classic-gen1){: external} and click the appropriate device.
 2. Select the **Storage** tab.

 You're presented with a list of storage volumes that this particular host has access to.
 The list is grouped by storage type (block, file, other).
 You can authorize more storage or remove access by clicking **Actions**.

 A host cannot be authorized to access volumes of differing OS types at the same time.
-A host can be authorized to access LUNs of a **single** OS type.
-If you attempt to authorize a host to access multiple LUNs with different OS types, the operation results in an error.
+A host can be authorized to access volumes of a **single** OS type.
+If you attempt to authorize a host to access multiple volumes with different OS types, the operation results in an error.
 {: note}

 ## Revoking a host's access to {{site.data.keyword.blockstorageshort}} in the console
 {: #revokeauthinUI}
 {: ui}

-If you want to stop the access from a host to a particular storage LUN, you can revoke the access.
-Upon revoking access, the host connection is dropped from the LUN.
-The operating system and applications on that host can't communicate with the LUN anymore.
+If you want to stop the access from a host to a particular storage volume, you can revoke the access.
+Upon revoking access, the host connection is dropped from the volume.
+The operating system and applications on that host can't communicate with the volume anymore.

-To avoid host side issues, unmount the storage LUN from your operating system before you revoke the access to avoid missing drives or data corruption.
+To avoid host side issues, unmount the storage volume from your operating system before you revoke the access to avoid missing drives or data corruption.
 {: important}

 You can revoke access from the **Device List** or the **Storage view**.